 CHESTERFIELD, Mo. — It's the end of an era for the Chesterfield Mall.
-Tuesday morning, crews will begin to tear it all down.
+Crews started tearing it down Tuesday morning to make way for the new Downtown Chesterfield.

-Justin Wyse, City of Chesterfield Director of Planning, said this is necessary for the community because visits to the mall were declining and this project gives it a new identity.
+Justin Wyse, Chesterfield Director of Planning, said this is necessary for the community because visits to the mall were declining and this project gives it a new identity.

 It wasn't an easy road to get here, though.
 There was a lot of pushback from the community, including Chesterfield residents and even the Parkway School District.
 Both were worried about overcrowding and congestion on the roads, but Wyse said there's now a plan to make sure the future of Chesterfield is ideal for everyone.